Mrsabeur/Data-Science/README.md

-# Data-Science
-# 4/22/2023
+# Analyzing-Historical-Stock-Revenue-Data-and-Building-a-Dashboard
-# This notebook will be used for the Peer  Reviewed Assignment of the Tools for Data Science course.
+Peer-graded Assignment: As a data scientist working for an investment firm, you will extract the revenue data for Tesla and GameStop and build a dashboard to compare the price of the stock vs the revenue.